UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/Lectures/00-Lecture-Overview.md

 <details><summary><h3 style="display: inline; padding-top: 0">Panopto</h3></summary>

+***NOTE:** As of day 11-3, Panopto has been discontinued as a Trilogy/ 2U resource.
+The Panopto recordings before that date should (?) continue to be accessible to you forever.
+For all lectures 11-3 and later, you will need to use the Zoom links.*

 Panopto recordings are searchable!
 Both audio and video feeds are processed.

 To search within a specific video, open the video.
 The search bar appears on the left, under the camera feed.
 You can search multiple videos by using the search bar at the top of a Panopto folder.